 On or about March 8, 2018, the Citizen Groups described above, delivered correspondence to our subsidiary, North Country Environmental Services, Inc. ("NCES") and us, providing notice of the Citizen Groups' intent to sue NCES and us for violations of the CWA in conjunction with NCES's operation of its landfill in Bethlehem, New Hampshire.
-On May 14, 2018, the Citizen Groups filed a lawsuit against NCES and us in the United States District Court for the District of New Hampshire (the "New Hampshire Court") alleging violations of the CWA, arguing that ground water discharging into the Ammonoosuc River is a "point source" under the CWA.
+On May 14, 2018, the Citizen Groups filed a lawsuit against NCES and us in the United States District Court for the District of New Hampshire (the "New Hampshire Court") alleging violations of the CWA, arguing that ground water discharging into the Ammonoosuc River is a "point source" under the CWA (the "New Hampshire Litigation").
+The New Hampshire Litigation seeks remediation and fines under the CWA.
 On June 15, 2018, we and NCES filed a Motion to Dismiss in the New Hampshire Court.
 On July 13, 2018, the Citizen Groups filed objections to our Motion to Dismiss.
 On July 27, 2018, we filed a reply in support of our Motion to Dismiss.
-We intend to continue to vigorously defend against this litigation, which we believe is without merit.
+On September 25, 2018, the New Hampshire Court denied our Motion to Dismiss.
+We intend to continue to vigorously defend against the New Hampshire Litigation, which we believe is without merit.